DATE: 1907 - 1930

 SCOPE: The North American Indian (1907-30) portfolios is an important visual resource for the study of travel, the American West, Native Americans, as well as the photographic arts.
 Views include the Southwest, the Kwakiutl Tribe on the Pacific Coast; and traditional Native American life.

-HOLDINGS: Set of 20 volumes of text; set of 20 portfolios nearly complete (lacking volume 7) with approximately 2500 photogravures
+EXTENT: Set of 20 volumes of text; set of 20 portfolios nearly complete (lacking volume 7) with approximately 2500 photogravures

 In observance of security procedures, certain services may not be available shortly before the daily closing time.